eyedeekay/git-over-i2p/GITLAB.md

 internet than there is on I2P, we wouldn't want to make it too easy to introduce abusive content from such a nefarious place.

-Add the following lines to your gitlab.rb file.
+Add the following lines to your gitlab.rb file inside the /src/gitlab/config container.
+These settings will take effect when you restart in a moment.

         gitlab_rails['env'] = {
             "http_proxy" => "http://172.17.0.1:4446",